 - 4 Tips to get started with wellness at work?

 Wellness can never be approached with a “one-size-fits-all” solution.
 Everyone has personal needs, interests, and abilities that are unique to them and this is an important thing to keep in mind when promoting wellness in your workplace.

 One of the best ways to determine the needs, interests and capabilities of individual employees is by simply asking.
-Pulse surveys are a great way to gather this data.
+Employee wellness surveys, or pulse surveys are a great way to gather this data.
 Ideally, you want employees to be as honest as possible in order to know how they really feel about certain aspects of wellness, so anonymity is key.

 Some example questions you can include in your survey are:

 - When do you feel happiest at work?

 - How satisfied are you with your current responsibilities?

 - To what extent do you feel like your role speaks to your personal interests and passions?